-After knowing about copy command, the next command which is related is mv command.
+After knowing about 15 copy commands, the next command which is related is mv command.
 When you want to move files from one place to another and you don’t want to duplicate it, then mv command is absolutely right for this task.

-mv command is a command that similar with cp, but it does not create a copy / duplicate of files or directories.
+mv command is a command that similar to cp, but it does not create a copy/duplicate of files or directories.
 This command is installed by default on your Linux system, in any kind of Linux you are using.
 Please take a look of some examples using mv command in day-to-day operation.

 The requirement of moving file is the file source location must be different with the files destination location.
 Here’s an example.
 To move file_1.txt from current directory to another directory , for example /home/pungki/office, here’s the syntax :

 $ mv file_1.txt /home/pungki/office

 As we can see, when we move the file_1.txt, the file_1.txt from previous directory is deleted.

 If we want to move multiple files, we put them in one line separated by space.